CommonRoad/commonroad-drivability-checker/README.md

 Third Party Libraries and Packages
 ----------------------------------
-The C++ code depends on the following libraries:
+The following third-party dependencies of the C++ code are only required for building the project from source!

 **Essential dependencies**: